-If only local mail is to be accessed (your BSD mailbox on the same system), no network connection is created, and no IMAP server or POP server is needed on the local system.
-If you have been using pine in this way you should continue to use it as always.
 If you want to connect via pine to read mail files on a remote system, then there must be TCP/IP connectivity between your system where you are running pine and the remote system.
 The remote system must be running an IMAP daemon or server such as the PMDF IMAP server, or a POP daemon or server such as the PMDF POP server.
+1